+Resource Management Plan (SRMP).
+A final SRMP and the accompanying Environmental Impact Statement were released in May 2007.
 The SRMP was developed to address necessary administrative changes and the increase in consumptive uses.
 BLM is to coordinate resource protection protocols between Nevada and California agencies.
 Four alternatives were considered in the SRMP evaluation: No Action (Alternative A); Emphasis on Environmental Protection (Alternative B); Emphasis on Recreation and Consumptive Uses (Alternative C); and Balance of Environmental Protection with Recreation and Consumptive Uses (Alternative D).
-There are no Areas of Critical Environmental Concern (ACEC) proposed proximate to the Project Area in Yuba or Sierra counties.
-Section 7.9.3 contains the relevant guidelines that apply to the area surrounding Project facilities and features.
+There are no Areas of Critical Environmental Concern proposed near the Project Area in Yuba, Sierra and Nevada counties.